Egypt says stimulus package almost ready as it seeks to reassure investors

 The interim government is trying to give out assurances that the country is safe for investors.

-Bolstered by a pledge of more than $12 billion in aid from Gulf countries since Mursi was ousted, the government introduced a 30 billion Egyptian pound ($4.3 billion) stimulus package in 2013 and said it would follow up with a second package, also of around 30 billion pounds, this month.
+Bolstered by a pledge of more than $12 billion in aid from Gulf countries since Mursi was ousted, the government introduced a 30 billion Egyptian pound ($4.3 billion) stimulus package in 2013 and said it would follow up with a second package, also of around $30 billion, this month.

 Finance Minister Ahmed Galal previously said that 20 billion pounds of the new stimulus package would be spent on public investment.
 The rest would be used to cover a public sector minimum wage being introduced.